nielssorensen/OpenEmu-wiki/Developers:-How-to-Build-System-and-Core-Plugins.md

 ## Getting Started
 You will need the [latest Xcode](https://developer.apple.com/xcode/) (4.2 or greater) running on OS X 10.7 to build OpenEmu.

+Clone the [OpenEmu repo](https://github.com/OpenEmu/OpenEmu) on GitHub.
+Use the [Mac for GitHub](http://mac.github.com/) app if you're new to Git or don't want to use the command line.

 Enable the debug preferences pane in OpenEmu with: `defaults write com.openemu.OpenEmu debug 1`

 ## About OpenEmu